PRS Silver Sky: Design

 Close-up of the "reverse" PRS headstock design.

 In its first review of the Silver Sky, Guitar wrote that it "takes many cues from the Stratocaster, but also includes nods to modernity and several features that are synonymous with PRS."
 Mayer described the Silver Sky as "sort of a higher-definition Strat."

 The Silver Sky features an overall design similar to a Stratocaster, including its three single-coil pickups, alder body, 25.5" scale length, and bolt-on maple neck, but departs from Fender's guitar with elements like a reverse PRS-style headstock with three tuners per side, birds-in-flight fretboard inlays, and a carved treble horn to aid access to the upper frets.
 The neck has a vintage-style 7.25" fretboard radius and a profile meant to fall halfway between 1963 and 1964 carves.
 The Silver Sky uses closed-back tuners with PRS's own locking mechanisms, a bone nut, double-action truss rod, and 22 "Acoustic" frets that are larger than those used in vintage Fenders but smaller than those in other PRS models.
 Its original color options were Horizon, Tungsten, Frost, and Onyx.
 PRS has since established an "annual tradition" of introducing new finishes to the line, such as the popular Roxy Pink, limited-edition Nebula, and the matte Faded Black Tee Satin.
 All color options initially had rosewood fretboards with later editions offering maple.
-In designing the guitar's custom 635JM pickups, Mayer sought to replicate his '64 Strat pickups while improving clarity and reducing the inherent out-of-phase "quack" of the two and four pickup selector positions.
+In designing the guitar's custom 635JM pickups, Mayer sought to replicate his '64 Strat pickups while improving clarity and reducing the inherent "quack" of the two and four pickup selector positions.

 PRS debuted left-handed Silver Sky versions in 2024.

 SE model

-Two years after the introduction of the USA-made Silver Sky, PRS and Mayer began developing a version for the brand's affordable, foreign-made "SE" line of guitars.
+Two years after the introduction of the USA-made Silver Sky, PRS and Mayer began developing a version for the brand's affordable, "SE" line of guitars manufactured outside of the United States.
 PRS initially began manufacturing the SE Silver Sky in Indonesia in partnership with Cor-Tek, using the same facility as Cort Guitars.
 In 2022, the SE models moved to a new building dedicated to PRS's SE line-ups.
 Changes to the SE model include using a cheaper wood—poplar instead of alder—for the body, an altered neck profile, and Cor-Tek produced pickups.

 The SE Silver Sky was Reverb.com's best-selling electric guitar model for both 2022 and 2023.